Emergency Communications and Response Certificate

 MacEwan.ca/Emergency

-The Emergency Communications and Response program develops the broad knowledge and skills required of call evaluators or dispatchers and the unique knowledge and skills in police, fire and emergency medical environments.
+The Emergency Communications and Response program develops the broad knowledge and skills required of call evaluators or dispatchers and the unique knowledge and skills in police, fire, and emergency medical environments.
 The program is a full-time, eight-month certificate.
-Full-time program entry occurs each fall.
-The full-time program may be offered as a combination of day and evening courses.
-In the final month of the program, students participate in a short field placement that exposes them to different communication centres.

 Career Potential